 Mr. Aullie was a winner of the Gamble Rogers tribute song contest in 2013, and the 2017 Our Santa Fe River Song contest.
 He was also the winner of the 2017 North Central Florida Blues Society’s Regional Blues Challenge Solo Artist and performed at the Orpheum Juke in Memphis, Tennessee for the 2018 International Blues Challenge.

-Mr. Aullie will perform on Sunday, April 14 at 2:30 p.m. in Meeting Room A at Headquarters Library.
+Mr. Aullie will perform on Sunday, April 14 at 2:30 p.m. in Meeting Room A at the Headquarters Branch.

 Richy Stano - Jazz Guitarist